HJF9w/docker-bookstack/README.md

 ## Changes

+Version 23.08 added a [Server Side Request Allow List](https://www.bookstackapp.com/docs/admin/security/#server-side-request-allow-list), configurable in the .env file with `ALLOWED_SSR_HOSTS`, in case the trusted (admin-level) users should not be able to freely make server side requests.

-Versions higher than 23.6.2 no longer use an in-container `.env` file for environment variable management.
+Versions higher than 23.06.2 no longer use an in-container `.env` file for environment variable management.
 Instead, the preferred approach is to manage them directly with the container runtime (e.g. Docker's `-e`).
 This is to simplify troubleshooting if and when errors occur.
 The most important change is